niki914/niki914/README.md

 ## About Me

 Hi !
 I'm a 21-year-old tech enthusiast specializing in Android app development !
-I'm currently focused on building polished Material Apps and Xposed Module.
+I'm currently focused on building polished Material Apps and Xposed Modules.
 Aspiring to be a software engineer, attain financial independence, and explore the globe !

 Familiar with building RESTful APIs, including LLM streaming APIs, with experience in APK reverse engineering and Xposed module development.
 Comfortable applying design patterns to create efficient and maintainable Android applications.